-The Aquabot Turbo T-Jet‘s simply and reliable design of a pump and filter on wheels makes it a self-contained mobile swimming pool cleaner engineered for long-term, virtually maintenance-free performance and reliability.
+The Aquabot Turbo T-Jet‘s simple and reliable design of a pump and filter on wheels makes it a self-contained mobile swimming pool cleaner engineered for long-term, virtually maintenance-free performance and reliability.
 This revolutionary Aquabot T-Jet designed robotic pool cleaner cleans, scrubs and vacuums your in-ground pool in one hour.

 Refer to the troubleshooting suggestions below if you are having any concerns with your robotic pool cleaner.